DevidAbt/Thesis/README.md

+# On second order eigenvalue centralities in networks

-# Repo of my Bachelor's thesis
+Repo of my Bachelor's thesis